joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/26/world/europe/ukraine-russia-offensive-northeast.html?searchResultPosition=2

 **Why I’m Rooting for Haiti**\
 `The 2023 Women’s World Cup has the largest field of competitors in tournament history.
-Les Grenadiers, as the Haitian team is known, may be the scrappiest of them all, our columnist writes.`\
+Les Grenadiers, as the Haitian team is known, may be the scrappiest of them all.`\
 https://nytimes.com/2023/07/26/sports/soccer/haiti-womens-world-cup.html?searchResultPosition=3

 **A Commitment to Green Policy Is Tested by an Election Win**\